 Aggregates are summaries of raw data for a period of time.
 Some examples of aggregates include the average stock price per day, the maximum CPU utilization per 5 minutes, or the number of visitors on a website per week.

 Calculating aggregates on time-series data can be computationally intensive.
-Reasons include:
+There are a few different reasons for this:

 TimescaleDB's continuous aggregates solve both of these problems.
 Continuous aggregates are automatically refreshed materialized views that speed up query workloads for large amounts of data.
 They solve some of the main pain points with materialized views and home-grown aggregate solutions in a couple of ways.